microsoft/FluidFramework/packages/dds/tree/docs/main/merge-semantics.md

 -   The need to structure the application's editing code such that it can guarantee that the application's invariants are upheld by `SharedTree`'s merge semantics.

-For example, consider an the application whose data model includes two arrays, with the invariant that the length of one array is expected always be the same as the length of the other array.
+For example, consider an the application whose data model includes two arrays, with the invariant that the length of one array is expected to always be the same as the length of the other array.
 The application's editing code may attempt to keep the two arrays' length in sync by always adding to and removing from both array in equal measure.
 Despite that, `SharedTree`'s merge semantics are such that a scenario involving concurrent edits may still lead to a state where the arrays end up with different length.
 Understanding `SharedTree`'s merge semantics can help the application author anticipate this invariant violation or (failing that) diagnose it after the fact.